 Redistribution of liquidity is also facilitated by a gridlock-preventing feature known as ‘Auto-offset’.
 When a payment from a Member has been unsettled on the queue for one minute or more, RITS automatically searches the System Queue for offsetting payments from the receiving Member.
 If these offsetting payments can be settled simultaneously, leaving both parties in credit, RITS will do so automatically (the gross amounts of all payments are posted to the relevant ESAs at the same time).

 This functionality allows two RITS Members to select transactions for offset against each other, thus assisting in client credit management at the same time as enhancing the efficient use of system liquidity.

 Continuous Linked Settlement (CLS)

 CLS is a global initiative designed to reduce foreign exchange settlement risk.
 The process is facilitated by a simultaneous entry of the bought and sold currencies of each transaction across the books of CLS Bank International (CLS Bank).
 CLS Bank connects to each of the national RTGS systems and holds a central bank account for each participating currency.
-Each of these RTGS systems operates simultaneously during a ‘pay-in period’ each settlement day.
+Each of these RTGS systems operates simultaneously during a ‘funding period’ each settlement day.
 CLS members with short positions in a currency make payments via the RTGS system in that country to CLS Bank during this period.
 CLS Bank uses these funds to settle transactions on a payment-versus-payment basis across its books and pays out the proceeds to members with long positions in each currency.
 CLS commenced operations in September 2002.